12 Dec 2018 Simon Briggs

 US Security and Exchange Commission – Bright Future for DLT and Crypto Investments

-In a statement shared on December 11th, via the official website of SEC, chairman Jay Clayton shared his thoughts on the future developments of the distributed ledger tech and the cryptocurrencies as a whole.
+In a statement shared on December 11th, via the official website of SEC, chairman Jay Clayton shared his thoughts on the future developments of distributed ledger tech and the cryptocurrencies as a whole.
 The statement was part of testimony before the U.S. Senate Committee on Banking, Housing, and Urban Affairs.
 The testimony enveloped several aspects of the SEC’s agenda, including a new strategy for the upcoming year as well as short-term goals.

-Clayton marked the ICOs as effective and innovative appliances of the technology, but ones which still need to be adequately regulated to comply with the law.
-They also form part of a new sector in which the Commission is very interested and intends to foster it, promoting innovation through “balanced regulatory approach”.
+Clayton marked the ICOs as effective and innovative appliances of the technology, but ones that still need to be adequately regulated to comply with the law.
+They also form part of a new sector in which the Commission is very interested and intends to foster it, promoting innovation through a “balanced regulatory approach”.

 In Clayton’s words, the DLT can “help facilitate capital formation” and it offers investment opportunities for different kinds of businesses – retail and institutional alike.

 Mr. Clayton`s statement was concluded by the denouncement of hacker attacks and fraud attempts, especially those that are aimed at new to the crypto industry individuals.
-According to him, law violations further derogate the reputation of the crypto community and blockchain technologies.SEC SEC Security and Exchange Commission Jay Clayton
+According to him, law violations further derogate the reputation of the crypto community and blockchain technologies.SEC DLT ICO SEC Security and Exchange Commission Jay Clayton Regulations